-h) The Health and Safety Group:
+g) The Health and Safety Group:

-- monitor and review health and safety performance in all areas; - monitor and review the framework for managing health and safety; - report issues and recommendations to CMT; - report annually to Audit and Corporate Services Review Committee; - review and advise on H and S policy, practice and standards across the Authority; - monitor and advise on external trends and guidance; - scrutinise health and safety activities such as monitoring, inspections and audits; - carry out 'peer reviews' as requested; - call other/operational/specialist staff to the meetings on an 'as needed basis'; and - define and maintain a role standard for member-representatives on the group.
+- monitor and review health and safety performance in all areas; - monitor and review visitor health and safety to our owned/managed sites. - monitor and review the framework for managing health and safety; - report issues and recommendations to Leadership Team; - report annually to Audit and Corporate Services Review Committee; - review and advise on H and S policy, practice and standards across the Authority; - monitor and advise on external trends and guidance; - scrutinise health and safety activities such as monitoring, inspections and audits; - carry out 'peer reviews' as requested; - call other/operational/specialist staff to the meetings on an 'as needed basis'; - define and maintain a role standard for member-representatives on the group.